moutella/joycon2mouse/README.md

 - DUAL: nun here yet i havent made it yet LOL

+# Can I make contributions?
+do whatever with the code idc
+im not the best coder so if u wanna make the ui better, parse new buttons, use different stuff whatever idc dude go for it. maybe even do a pull request of that stuff

 # TODO
 - Add Sideways axis/button map support
 - Add Dual JoyCon mode